Passiflora tarminiana: Invasive species

 Passiflora tarminiana and P. tripartita thrive in the climate of New Zealand.
 They are invasive species since they can smother forest margins and forest regrowth.
-It is illegal to sell, cultivate and distribute the plants.
+It is illegal to sell, cultivate or distribute the plants.

 Banana passionfruit vines are now smothering more than 200 sqmi of native forest on the islands of Hawaii and Kauai.
 Seeds are spread by feral pigs, birds and humans.
 The vine can also be found all across the highlands of New Guinea.

 It is considered an environmental weed in South Eastern Australia (Victoria, Tasmania and New South Wales), but not declared or considered noxious by any Australian state government authorities.

 Banana passionfruit is used as rootstock for grafting the passionfruit varieties more commonly grown for food, especially in climates too cool for productive passionfruit growing.
 Regrowth from beneath the graft is one means of its outbreak as a weed, so growers should be vigilant for sprouting low on the main stem or from around the base of the plant, and should pull up and cut back the plant when (typically after 6–9 years) the grafted passionfruit is no longer as productive.